Reviewed by George Baral

 Are the heat registers open?
 Check to make sure the registers are open, and that you don’t have heavy furniture sitting on top of them, blocking the heat from entering the room.

 Are some rooms warmer than others?
 If so, you many need to “balance” your system.
 To do this, you can partially close the damper on the heat register in the warm rooms, and open the dampers fully in the colder rooms.
 If you want to really balance the heat, you can use thermometers to check the heat in each room.
 How Stuff Works provides detailed instructions, which involve getting several (depends on how many rooms you have.) thermometers to have close to the same temperature reading.
 This can be achieved by putting all the thermometers close together for about half an hour.Then you can tape the thermometers on the walls of each room about 3 feet up from the floor.
-Be sure they are not near a heat register or a cold air vent.
+Be sure they are not near a heat register or a cold air vent, and make sure they are not on exterior walls.
 After about an hour with the heat on, check the thermometer readings.
 You will then be able to tell if some rooms are getting more heat than others.
 You can then open or close the heat registers to get a balance.
 Follow this procedure for each room in your home, opening and closing dampers and registers until the same temperature is maintained in each room or the temperature balance you want is reached.
 The thermostat to the furnace should be kept at the same reading while you balance the system.

 Is the system noisier than it should be?
 Air blowing through the ductwork can cause the ducts to shake and create noise.
 One solution is to add some extra duct hangers to give it more support.
 You can also check the joints to make sure air isn’t escaping.
 If it is, you may need to push the sections firmly together and wrap them with duct tape.
 If the noise is caused by anything else, you may need to call in a professional.
 It could be that the belts are worn, or the blower speed needs to be adjusted.